-If you are transitioning to a plant-based diet, you'll be happy to know that new studies confirm that foods high in fiber and low in fat, are beneficial in many ways when it comes to your overall health.
+If you are transitioning to a plant-based diet, you'll be happy to know that new studies confirm that foods high in fiber and low in fat are beneficial in many ways for your overall health.

 Here's what's in it for you:

-It can help to keep your weight down
+1. It can help to keep your weight down:

-It can help keep your blood pressure low
+2. It can help keep your blood pressure low:

-It can reduce the risk of heart disease
+3. It can reduce the risk of heart disease:

-When your diet is made up of plant-based foods compared to one that depends on animal-based foods, it can reduce your overall risks of dying from stroke and heart disease by about 20 percent, according to the American Heart Association.
+According to the American Heart Association, when your diet is made up of plant-based foods compared to one that depends on animal-based foods, it can reduce your overall risk of dying from stroke and heart disease by about 20 percent.

-It can reduce the risk of certain types of cancer
+4. It can reduce the risk of certain types of cancer:

-It can reduce the painful symptoms of arthritis
+5. It can reduce the painful symptoms of arthritis:

 A plant-based diet reduces inflammation and arthritis symptoms, according to Nathan Wei, MD, director of the Arthritis Treatment Center in Frederick, MD.
-Other studies conducted by the Arthritis Foundation, The Mayo Clinic and Arthritis Today conclude that a diet that is primarily plant-based decreases the production of proteins that cause and or aggravate inflammation.
+In addition, other studies conducted by the Arthritis Foundation, The Mayo Clinic, and Arthritis Today conclude that a primarily plant-based diet decreases the production of proteins that cause or aggravate inflammation.

-Best of all, on average, you'll live longer
+7. Best of all, on average, you'll live longer:

-According to a study done by researchers at Loma Linda University, in California, whereby they followed 73,000 Seventh-day Adventists between 2002 and 2007, found that those on a veg diet suffered a lower mortality rate - from all causes - than all other diets.
+A study by researchers at Loma Linda University in California, whereby they followed 73,000 Seventh-day Adventists between 2002 and 2007, found that those on a veg diet suffered a lower mortality rate - from all causes - than all other diets.